calumgrant/logical/docs/binaryformat.md

 Logical supports a compiled format for its data and rules, which makes loading and running them a lot faster.
 Each file is self-contained and can be loaded independently.

-## Data types
+## Numeric data types

 Integers are stored in little-endian format.
-Signed integers are stored in twos-complement arithmetic.
+Signed integers are stored in twos-complement format.
 Integer operations operate on twos-complement integers that may silently overflow.
 Floating point numbers are stored in IEEE 754 format.

-Strings and at-strings are stored as indexes into the string and at-string table.

-The basic data types are as follows:
+The basic numeric types are as follows:

  - `i8`
  - `u8`